krishabhishek/System-Design-Interview-Questions/README.md

 - Design flight system
 - Design Tinder
 - Design survey site like surveymonkey
-- Design a geographically partitioned multi-player card game, that supports multiple players, multiple games at a time.
+- Design a geographically partitioned multi-player card game, that support multiple players, multiple games at a time.
 Each game will have one contractor like ones we have in a bar, He can play a game or just watch it.
 Integrate payment systems
 - Design a kind of kindle fire application where we can subscribe news channel and read the news from all publishers as a digital format
 - Design a realtime Video chat like Google Duo
 - Design News paper & Magazine subscription system